This post was most recently updated on January 30th, 2023

 This sealer can be applied on top of previously applied solvent or water-based sealers without creating an adhesion issue.

-Where To Find On Google: Masonry Saver Decorative Concrete Sealer
+Where To Find: Masonry Saver Decorative Concrete Sealer

 Concrete Type: Wet-Look non-yellowing acrylic polymer blend sealer